friendsofagape/usfm-editor/src/demo/style-override.md

-import * as React from "react" import "./demo.css" import "./style-override.css" import styleOverrideCss from "!css-loader!./style-override.css" import { UsfmContainer } from "./UsfmContainer"
+import * as React from "react" import "./demo.css" import style from "./style-override.lazy.css" import styleString from "!css-loader!./style-override.lazy.css" import { UsfmContainer } from "./UsfmContainer"

 // The following objects should be imported from the "usfm-editor" module like this: